 Workshop materials are submitted electronically in advance, and they are compiled and bound into “worksheets” which serve as the “textbook” for each workshop group.
-You will receive one copy of the worksheets before the residency in order to have time to read your group's material thoroughly and prepare for workshop.
-Your work will be discussed for approximately one hour.
+You will receive one copy of the worksheets before the residency in order to have time to read your group's material thoroughly and prepare for

 We encourage all participants to enjoy the many offerings of the Lied Lodge & Conference Center and the surrounding area.

 Because of the intense nature of Residency, we schedule “downtime” and optional informal social activities—opportunites to relax, enjoy the company of fellow writers, or enjoy quiet writing time.
 Among the many local resources, walking trails, vineyard tours, and nearby golf courses are available to you when you are not engaged in program activities.

 With environmental programs that focus on trees, conservation, and environmental stewardship, the Lied was designed to serve as a resource for the Arbor Day Foundation members, other conservation-related organizations, teachers, forestry professionals, and other organizations.
 It is the only educational complex of its kind in the nation.
 The Lied's Sustainable Solutions and Green Lodging Practices have earned them the Code of Sustainability recognition from the International Association of Conference Centers (IACC).

 The Lied is also a